Ready for Open Enrollment? Here’s what to know about it

 Open Enrollment starts on November 1st and ends on December 15th in most states for plans starting January 1st.
 You can buy a plan either directly through a health insurance carrier, like Friday Health Plans, or on your state’s health insurance exchange.

-If you miss the "official" Open Enrollment deadlines, you won't be covered for the entire month of January.
+If you miss the first Open Enrollment deadline, you won't be covered for the entire month of January.
 Chilly.
 But, you’ll still have until January 15th to get coverage starting February 1st if you live in Nevada and Colorado.

 View our Shopping Health Insurance 101 for more guidance